belean/nokio/user_log.md

 1. Audit log for replay
 1. New transaction Button and clear text area
 1. Save transaction as a template, update template list
-1. Delete transaction if not consolidated
+1. Delete transaction unless consolidated
 1. Finish the emailing belean/Sciple/Nokio to One Lambda
 1. AWS cognito user sign up
 1. Google analytics for cash